Vanthink-UED/angular-core-image-upload/README.md

 # angular.core.image.upload

-an angular module for image crop and upload
+An directive  for image to upload and crop

+### Start